ShankhadeepBaul/DZ-Studio/README.md

 # DZ Studio

-A small desktop app for making detrital-zircon figures — kernel-density (KDE) plots with provenance pies, multidimensional-scaling (MDS) maps, and maximum-depositional-age (MDA) plots — without writing any code.
+A small desktop app for making detrital-zircon figures — kernel density (KDE) plots with provenance pies, multidimensional scaling (MDS) maps, and maximum depositional age (MDA) plots, without writing any code.

 It began as a set of Jupyter notebooks and was wrapped in a window so that people who don't program can pick samples, adjust settings with sliders and